News:

 - my first solo-author paper on extremist in-group language,

-- a large collaborative work on emotion recognition in 28 languages,
+- a large collaborative work on emotion recognition in 28 languages led by Shamsuddeen Muhammad (Imperial College London) and Nedjma Ousidhoum (Cardiff University).

-- a study on misinformation detection with emotional information, and
+- a study on misinformation detection with emotional information led by Zhiwei Liu (Manchester University), and

-- April 2025: The First International Workshop on Protecting Women Online at WebConf 2025 was a great success!
+April 2025: The First International Workshop on Protecting Women Online at WebConf 2025 was a great success!
+I co-organised this event with Ángel Pavón Pérez, Miriam Fernandez, and Tracie Farrell from The Open University, and Debora Nozza from Bocconi University. Ángel and I facilitated the session.

 - I presented our work on predicting radicalisation at the Workshop for Online Abuse and Harms at NAACL 2024 in Mexico City.